-- ▶ Press the TABLE FILTER soft key (fourth soft-key row). - Select the tool type by pressing a soft key: The TNC only shows tools of the type selected - ▶ Cancel filter: Press the tool type selected before again or select another tool type
+- ▶ Press the TABLE FILTER soft key (fourth soft-key row) - Select the tool type by pressing a soft key: The TNC only shows tools of the type selected - Cancel filter: Press the previously selected tool type again or select another tool type

-The machine tool builder adapts the functional range of the filter function to the requirements of your machine.
+The machine tool builder adapts the features of the filter function to the requirements of your machine.
 The machine tool manual provides further information.

-To open any other tool table
+Open any other tool table